Indigenous fashion designers and artisans challenge plagiarism on the Mexico catwalk - ExBulletin

 But lack of funds has stifled innovation and prevented designers from investing in better production.

-Brands can use pre-Hispanic or indigenous designs, he said, but “there must be recognition of their intellectual work, their creativity and no plagiarism”.
+Brands can use pre-Hispanic or indigenous designs, he said, but there must be recognition of their intellectual work, creativity and freedom from plagiarism.

 |